zaidNsour/zaidNsour/README.md

 ## 💡 Fun Facts

 - Solved 50+ problems on [HackerRank](https://www.hackerrank.com/profile/zaidnsour12).
-- Participating in the **Crown Prince Award** for Best Government Services Application by developing an AI-powered medical app.
+- Participating in the **Crown Prince Award** competition for Best Government Services Application by developing an AI-powered medical app.
 - Attended **GrandTech 2024** to stay updated on tech trends and innovations.

 ## Let's Connect